leomccormack/sparta-site/content/docs/help/faq.md

 ## Why are there no AAX versions of the plug-ins?

-Unfortunately, the Avid business model is not really compatible with open-source/free plug-in projects.
+Unfortunately, the Avid business model is not very compatible with open-source/free plug-in projects.

 ## Where can I learn more about Ambisonics?